Bedroom Farce: Articles by Other Authors

 Farce as a distinct genre in itself can be dated back to the 16th century; however it did not reach its prime until the 18th and 19th century when short farces would often be presented as light relief after a tragedy.
 Among the most notable writers of farce during this period are Feydeau and Pinero.

 What a contemporary audience most obviously recognises as farce though is a 20th century creation and is often termed the ‘bedroom farce’ (see below).
-Although Alan Ayckbourn was labelled a farceur early in his career, he has actually only written two recognisable farces,
+Although Alan Ayckbourn was labelled a farceur early in his career, he has actually only written two recognisable farces, How The Other Half Loves and Taking Steps.
+His early plays contain farcical elements, but otherwise do not fit into such obvious and easy categorisation.

 The ‘bedroom farce’